Charney Bassett Youth Club

 For the next ten years I worked alongside Joe.
 The Youth club became a welcome diversion from day to day work schedules.

 It was not long before an Adult/Members Committee was formed which included Chris Clarke from Barnfield and Jackie Harris from Orchard Close.
 Rules were tightened so that members took responsibility for friends they wished to bring along.
-Cath Bartlett from Longworth Road agreed to provide help on a Friday night with other parents including Marion Gardner provided occasional help and support.
+Cath Bartlett from Longworth Road agreed to provide help on a Friday night with other parents including Marion Gardner providing occasional help and support.

 Joe became an active member of the County Council Youth Area Committee for the Vale of White Horse.
 His involvement brought with it many benefits, including contacts with other clubs and access to matched funding for new equipment.